brython-dev/brython/www/doc/en/install.md

 > generate a CPython package, suitable for distribution by PyPI, to install a
 > Brython application.
 See section [Deploying a Brython application](deploy.html)

+`-- make_package`

+> generates a "Brython package", allowing to distribute a module or a package
+> in a very straightforward way.
+See section [Packages Brython](brython-packages.html)

 Web server
 ----------
 The HTML files can be opened in the browser, but it is recommended to